Welcome to Trakkit.org

 Tags are alternative aliases used to identify a boat.
 A tag’s main purpose is to grant access to a specific group of people.
 Deleting a tag will remove access for that group, but anyone using a different tag will still have access.

-To feed data via companion devices or to use the sFTP server, you need to create a tag with a password.
-Be sure to remember this password, as it cannot be recovered.
-If it’s lost, you’ll need to delete the tag and create a new one.
+To feed data via companion devices or use the SFTP server, you need to create a tag with a password:

 - You can create as many tags as you like for a given boat.